F5Networks/f5-appsvcs-extension/docs/declarations/miscellaneous.rst

 ..
 NOTE:: You must have the **shareNodes** property set to **true** in your original declaration.
 If you did not, add it to the original declaration and re-POST before attempting to post a new declaration with the node.

 ..
 WARNING:: If you POST a declaration with **shareNodes** set to **true**, and then later update the same declaration with **shareNodes** set to **false**, the declaration returns Success, however BIG-IP AS3 does not move the nodes, and they remain in /Common.
-To change this behavior, first DELETE the original declaration, and then re-POST the declaration with shareNodes set to **false**.
+To change this behavior, first DELETE the original declaration, and then re-POST the declaration with shareNodes set to **false**. |br| **Shared FQDN nodes MUST be deleted manually.**

 There are two declarations in this example, the original declaration and a new declaration.